Bedrock-OSS/bedrock-wiki/docs/json-ui/add-hud-elements.md

 mentions:
     - shanewolf38
     - SmokeyStack
+description: In this tutorial, you will learn how to add elements to the hud screen.
 ---

 In this tutorial, you will learn how to add elements to the hud screen.